Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - Added src to Product 4 on index.html
 - Got headphone image for product 1
 - Relative pathing wasn't right for all those extra pages I just made so that needed fixing.
+- Linked the needed stylesheets too
+- moved scripts up to head with defer tag, just a personal choice.
+- copied scripts to heads of other html files.
+Not sure if needed straight away but won't hurt yet.